-The principles outlined in this document were approved by the Pension Fund Panel on 23rd May 2000 and reviewed on 7th May 2003 and 25th May 2006.
+The principles outlined in this document were approved by the Pension Fund Panel in draft on the 4th September 2012.
 The policies in this statement will be reviewed annually or as a result of any material policy change.

 Investment Responsibilities